About Us

 Burmese Americans

 Burmese Americans are estimated to number more than 300,000 and found in cities across the United States from Dallas and Tulsa to Indianapolis, Los Angeles, New York, Kansas City, Washington D.C, and more.
-Representing diverse ethnic, religious, and linguistic groups in Burma, they immigrated to the United States at different times.
+Representing diverse ethnic, religious, and linguistic groups in Burma, We immigrated to the United States at different times.

 1960s and 1990s: Arriving in America